pepkit/pepkit.github.io/_docs/sample_table.md

 ---
-title: Sample annotation file
+title: Sample table
-#permalink: /docs/sample_annotation.html
+#permalink: /docs/sample_table.html
 ---

 The ``sample annotation sheet`` is a `.csv` file containing information about all samples (or pieces of data) in a project. **One row corresponds to one sample** (or, equivalently, one pipeline run).